Sustainability means that something will last.

 It is called the triple bottom line of business and we try to have that approach.

-High Streets and local businesses/attractions are important and so Sara does stock some of her Herbs of the Month, for example, in small local retail outlets and other venues, such as gardens that are open to the public.
+High Streets and local businesses/attractions are important and so Sara does stock some of her Herbs of the Month, for example, in small local retail outlets.

 The herbs are planted in Fertile Fibre Compost.
 We endorse their ethos and our herbs are certainly happy.
 Peat free.
 Organic.
 With sparkly seed compost!